Thai National Parks

 The black-striped squirrel (Callosciurus nigrovittatus) is a species of rodent in the family Sciuridae.

 It is found throughout Java, Sumatra, southern Thailand, the Malay Peninsula, and numerous small islands.
 This taxon consists of four subspecies: C. n. nigrovittatus, C. n. bilimitatus, C. n. bocki, and C. n. klossi.
-It is listed as "Near Threatened" by the IUCN.
+It is listed as "least concern" by the IUCN.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.